Is Xocai Chocolate Really Good For You?

 German scientists reported that flavanol-rich cocoa can reverse the endothelial dysfunction produced by smoking, and European doctors reported that dark chocolate appears to improve coronary artery function in heart transplant patients.
 There’s good news for nonsmoking, original-heart people, too, since Harvard researchers found that cocoa can blunt the endothelial dysfunction associated with aging.

-I am Lynette Henk, an independent XO distributor based in Punta Gorda, Florida.
+I am Lynette Henk, an independent XO promoter based in Punta Gorda, Florida.
 If you would like to try the type of healthy dark chocolate

 described in the Harvard Medical School article, contact me at 877-208-8172 or [email protected]